Our top kitchen gardens

 All produce grown within the red brick walls of the garden is organic and used to supply the Carriage House Café with seasonal, sustainable food.

-One of the first kitchen gardens to be renovated by the National Trust in 1995, Beningbrough’s one and a half acre Victorian walled garden is home to a myriad of fruit, vegetable and salad varieties including the exotic salad leaf, oriental mizuna, which has a sweet rocket-like taste.
+One of the first kitchen gardens to be renovated by us in 1995, Beningbrough’s one and a half acre Victorian walled garden is home to a myriad of fruit, vegetable and salad varieties including the exotic salad leaf, oriental mizuna, which has a sweet rocket-like taste.

 Everything grown in the kitchen garden contributes to the menu of the Walled Garden Restaurant with popular treats including the moist beetroot cake and the fragrant lavender scones.